-Residents Energy's business is the supply of electricity and natural gas to residential, small commercial and some large commercial customers.
-Residents Energy does not generate its own power.
-In addition to supplying electricity and natural gas to customers in Ohio, Residents Energy is currently also supplying electricity and/or natural gas to customers in Delaware, Illinois, Massachusetts, Michigan, New Jersey, New York and Pennsylvania.
+The applicant's business is the supply of electricity and natural gas to residential, small commercial and some large commercial customers.
+In addition to supplying electricity and natural gas to customers in Ohio, the applicant is currently also supplying electricity and/or natural gas to customers in Delaware, Illinois, Massachusetts, Michigan, New Jersey, New York and Pennsylvania.